-If your elbow pain is due to more than just a knock on the funny bone, the expert team at Restore Osteo of Colorado, in Golden, Colorado, can find the cause of the problem and prepare a personalized treatment plan to help you recover.
+If your elbow pain is due to more than just a knock on the funny bone, the expert team at Restore Osteo of Colorado, in Aurora and Golden, Colorado, can find the cause of the problem and prepare a personalized treatment plan to help you recover.
 To receive personalized treatment for your elbow pain, call Restore Osteo of Colorado to schedule an appointment or use the online booking tool today.

 Your elbow consists of three bones:

 The humerus is your upper arm bone, the radius and ulna are the bones that make up the forearm, and your elbow joint is where they meet.
 The bicep and tricep muscles in your upper arm control most of your elbow movements.